bjorsq/rich-text-excerpts/readme.txt

 https://github.com/bjorsq/rich-text-excerpts

 If you can translate this plugin, please get in touch - there is a POT file with the plugin for translators to use.
-I've made translations using Google translate, but not sure if these are any good.
+I've made translations using Google translate, but not sure if these are any good - any edits on thes to improve them are welcome.